 Restaurants in Buenos Aires

-Beef is king in the Buenos Aires food world; Argentina is famous for the best, juiciest, tastiest and most tender steaks served in its parrillas (steak houses).
-These are followed closely by various Spanish and Italian pleasures, as well as sushi, fusion, and vegetarian cuisine.
+Beef is king in the Buenos Aires food world; Argentina is famous for the juiciest and most tender steaks, served in its parrillas (steak houses).
+Foodies can also enjoy various Spanish and Italian pleasures, as well as sushi, fusion, and vegetarian cuisine.

-There are numerous al paso (walk through) places in the city, selling hot-dogs (panchos), beef sausages (chorizos), and milanesas (breaded, fried cutlets).
-You can buy a mate, the most traditional social non-alcoholic beverage, in any Coto or Carrefour supermarket.
-Be sure to try a gourmet helado (ice cream) and empanadas (small pastries stuffed with combinations of cheese and meats), or the alfajor, an Argentinean cookie.
+There are numerous al paso (walk through) places in the city, selling panchos (hot-dogs), chorizos (beef sausages) and milanesas (breaded, fried cutlets).
+You can buy a mate, the most traditional non-alcoholic beverage, in any Coto or Carrefour supermarket.
+Be sure to try the gourmet helado (ice cream) and empanadas (small pastries stuffed with combinations of cheese and meats), or the alfajor, an Argentinean cookie.

 Various small restaurants offer foreign meals, mostly Japanese, Chinese, Thai, Arabic, Spanish and Italian.
 Expensive and luxurious restaurants can be enjoyed at Puerto Madero and Palermo.
 The main areas to go out are Puerto Madero, Recoleta, Palermo SoHo and Palermo Hollywood, home to trendy stores, restaurants and bars.
 Most locals head out to dinner around 9pm.

 A grand coffee house with a longstanding history, Café Tortoni is a must see on your Buenos Aires exploration.
 Unpretentious and with an old world charm, patrons can rest a while under the high ceiling of the dining hall, while sipping on a freshly brewed Argentinean coffee.
 Snacks with a hint of a Spanish flair are on offer throughout the day.
 Visit any day of the week and perhaps catch a glimpse of one of the many tango shows or jazz concerts that take place on the small stage.